 The second model is time and material which is most suitable in case of volatile projects with undefined final costs and dynamically changing workloads.

 Outstaffing services are generally offered in two cooperation models.

-The first one is referred to as remote team, dedicated team, workforce augmentation, staff augmentation, IT staffing or IT resourcing.
+The first one is referred to as remote team, when you hire overseas developers, dedicated team, workforce augmentation, staff augmentation, IT staffing or IT resourcing.

-This means hiring a specialized company to provide you with a specialized development team, tailor-fit to work remotely on your project, or a part of it, for a fixed fee.
+This means hiring a specialized company or programmer, for example, hire a full time magento developer, to provide you with a specialized development team, tailor-fit to work remotely on your project, or a part of it, for a fixed fee.

 You retain full control of the project and manage dedicated teams as you see fit.

 The second popular model is referred to as relocation.

 This also involves hiring a contract team, but with the addition of relocating them to work in-house.